Amitercse/scylla-DB/README.md

 #### Replication strategies
 Simple Strategy: It is used for single datacenter or one rack.<br>
 NetworkTopologyStrategy: When you have cluster deployed across multiple data centers.
+Here we can set replication factor for different data centers.
+For ex- if DC1 has replication factor as 3 and DC2 has 2 respectively then it has replication factor as 5.

 #### Consistency level
 In scylla consistency level determines how many nodes must acknowledge read and write operations before it is considered as successful.
 Below are different consistency levels.
 Coordinator node sends write or read operations to multiple replicas based on replication factor.
 But it is not necessary that data should be written to all replicas and all replicas should respond to read operation.
 Once consistency level is matched then request is honoured.